andymeneely/project-timber-wolf/FAQ.md

 Blind playtesting is the next step in my development process.

-## We take much longer than 30-40 minutes on a heist.
+## We took much longer than 30-40 minutes on a heist.
 What gives?

 The first few times you play the game, especially if *everyone* at the table is new, a heist might take closer to an hour.
 As you play more, you'll find ways of communicating efficiently and effectively and the heists will take less time.
 That being said, some groups are just a little slower than others.
 Even when it's slower, our playtesters report that they lose track of time anyway and don't notice the time passing.